der-bingle/scripture-references/references/README.md

     console.log(match.text)  // "Gen 2:3", "John 3:16", "Matt 10:8"
 }

+// Detection can be configured to suit different languages const exclude_book_names = []  // E.g. To prevent "so 1 is" matching as "Song of Songs 1" add "so" const min_chars = 1  // Default is 2 but Chinese can abbreviate books down to a single character const match_from_start = false  // Default is true but Chinese can abbreviate using a middle char detect_references("伯5：14", {job: "約伯記"}, exclude_book_names, min_chars, match_from_start)

 ```

 Bible book codes are the [same as USX](https://ubsicap.github.io/usx/vocabularies.html#usx-vocab-bookcode) but lowercase.